Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `scscf` - the port which Sprout nodes are providing S-CSCF service on.
 If this not set but `icscf` is, Sprout will only provide I-CSCF function.
 If neither is set, this will default to 5054 and Sprout will only provide S-CSCF function.
 * `homestead_provisioning_port` - the HTTP port the Homestead provisioning interface listens on.
 Defaults to 8889.
 Not needed when using an external HSS.
 * `sas_server` - the IP address or hostname of your Metaswitch Service Assurance Server for call logging and troubleshooting.
 Optional.
 * `reg_max_expires` - determines the maximum expires= parameter Sprout will set on Contact headers at registrations, and therefore the amount of time before a UE has to re-register - must be less than 2^31 ms (approximately 25 days).
+Default is 300 (seconds).
 * `sub_max_expires` - determines the maximum Expires header Sprout will set in subscription responses, and therefore the amount of time before a UE has to re-subscribe - must be less than 2^31 ms (approximately 25 days).
 * `upstream_hostname` - the I-CSCF which Bono should pass requests to.
 Defaults to the sprout_hostname.
 * `upstream_port` - the port on the I-CSCF which Bono should pass requests to.
 Defaults to 5052.
 If set to 0, Bono will use SRV resolution of the `upstream_hostname` hostname to determine a target for traffic.